-Impact Mitigation GHG Emissions • The GHG emissions are considered offset by the beneficial impact of generating clean energy through Flood Risk Avoid locating any of the Project components within the buffer distances developed under the flood r Hydrological study to be undertaken to identify and determine the required engineering structures to asphalt and gravel road segment and internal tracks (e.g. drainage structures, culverts).
-Wildfire Avoid locating any of the Project components within the buffer distances (if any) developed for the A • Identify and determine the required fire detection and protection equipment to be considered as part Impacts from Improper Management of Waste Streams Coordinate with the appropriate Municipality or hire a competent private contractor for the collection waste from the site to the municipal approved disposal area. • Prohibit disposal of waste to the land. • Implement proper housekeeping practices at all times. • Maintain records and manifests that indicate volume of waste generated onsite, collected by contra- • Ensure appropriate management of septic tanks. • Regular maintenance of all equipment and machinery used onsite.
+Impact Mitigation GHG Emissions The GHG emissions are considered offset by the beneficial impact of generating clean energy through Flood Risk Avoid locating any of the Project components within the buffer distances developed under the flood ris Hydrological study to be undertaken to identify and determine the required engineering structures to asphalt and gravel road segment and internal tracks (e.g. drainage structures, culverts).
+Wildfire Identify and determine the required fire detection and protection equipment to be considered as part Impacts from Improper Management of Waste Streams Coordinate with the appropriate Municipality or hire a competent private contractor for the collection of from the site to the municipal approved disposal area.
+Prohibit disposal of waste to the land.
+Implement proper housekeeping practices at all times.
+Maintain records and manifests that indicate volume of waste generated onsite, collected by contracted Ensure appropriate management of septic tanks.
+Regular maintenance of all equipment and machinery used onsite.
 Implement spill management procedures.
 Additional protection shall be afforded by scheduling major activities with high potential for the gener season when the large majority of recharge is believed to occur.
-Impacts on Soil and Groundwater Implementation of general best practice housekeeping measures • Following the Construction Health and Safety Plan.
+Impacts on Soil and Groundwater Implementation of general best practice housekeeping measures Following the Construction Health and Safety Plan.
 Staging of work areas. • Provision of washout/washdown facilities with filter/neutralization prior to discharge.
 Installation of silt fencing.
-Erosion and sediment control. • Excavation and grading containment.
+Erosion and sediment control.
+Excavation and grading containment.
 Provision of spill response equipment.
+Impacts on Water Resources Coordinate with the Akkar Water Directorate to secure the water requirements of the Project.
 Impacts on Disposal Utilities • There are no mitigation measures to be applied.
 Coordinate with the appropriate Directorates to: Obtain list of authorized contractors for disposal of wastewater.
-Undertake discussions with the appropriate municipal landfills to determine where there is sufficient generated from the Project.
+Undertake discussions with the appropriate municipal landfills to determine where there is sufficie generated from the Project.
 Coordinate with the appropriate municipality or hire a competent private contractor for the collect approved landfill.
-Coordinate with the appropriate municipality or hire a competent private contractor for the collect approved landfill.
-Landslide, Slope Stability, Earthquake Incorporate recommendations of the seismic study for excavation at the platform foundation location Air Quality Use of wind screens or enclosures around dusty activities or the site boundary.
+Coordinate with the appropriate municipality or hire a competent private contractor for the collect landfill.
+Landslide, Slope Stability, Earthquake Incorporate recommendations of the seismic study for excavation at the platform foundation locations Air Quality Use of wind screens or enclosures around dusty activities or the site boundary.
+Water spray to reduce fugitive dust.

-h the operation of the wind farm.
+gh the operation of the wind farm.